 Sudan was born in Shambe, Southern Sudan in the same year as me – 1973 – but was captured at the age of one and spent much of his life in captivity in a zoo in the Czech Republic.
 When he was born there were around 700 Northern Whites in the world, their numbers having plummeted from an estimated 2000 wild Northern Whites in the 1960s.
-By the early eighties, as I prepared to progress to secondary school without a care in the world, the picture was bleak for Sudan and his kind with just 350 Northern White Rhinos remaining, decimated by poaching.
+By the early eighties, the picture was bleak for Sudan and his kind with just 350 Northern White Rhinos remaining, decimated by poaching.
 By 1984, as famine crippled Ethiopia, there were, shockingly, just 15 Northern Whites left.

-Sudan was safe at least – he stayed in captivity until moving to Ol Pejeta in 2009.
+Sudan stayed in captivity until moving to Ol Pejeta in 2009.
 At this time the numbers had dwindled further with only 7 Northern Whites surviving, all now in captivity.
 Sudan moved to Kenya with another younger male Suni, his daughter Najin and grand-daughter Fatu as part of the ‘Last Chance to Survive’ project.
-Breeding was unfortunately unsuccessful at Ol Pejeta and despite there being hopes in 2012 of Suni and Najin mating, it came to nothing.
+Breeding was unsuccessful at Ol Pejeta and despite there being hopes in 2012 of Suni and Najin mating, it came to nothing.
 In 2014 Suni sadly passed away – a bitter blow.

-Sudan did have a son while in captivity in thr Czech Republic, Nabire, who stayed in captivity at the zoo but tragically died in 2015.
+Sudan did have a son while in captivity in the Czech Republic, Nabire, who stayed in captivity at the zoo but tragically died in 2015.
 There was one other male Northern White at this time, Angalifu, who was in captivity with a female, Nola, in San Diego Zoo.
 Angalifu was older than Sudan however and past breeding age – he died in 2014, followed by Nola in 2015.
-Sudan is 43 now, which is old in rhino terms.
+Sudan, now 44, is old in rhino terms.
 His back legs are weak and buckled and his sperm count is low so there is very little hope that he will sire naturally.

 With just 3 Northern Whites left, all from the same family, attempts are now being made to cross-breed with the closely related southern white rhino.
 The rangers told us that in vitro fertilisation techniques and stem cell technology are also being explored, although these costly and complicated procedures have never before been attempted in rhinos.
 One other idea is to use a southern white as a surrogate mother for a northern white embryo.

-Everyone says that baby rhinos are cute – and they’re right – but meeting a 3 tonne, 43 year old rhino is an even more impactful experience.
+Everyone says that baby rhinos are cute – and they’re right – but meeting a 3 tonne, 44 year old rhino is an even more impactful.
 Since my return I feel an even greater commitment to supporting conservation efforts in the hope that my own children and their children will be able to one day see rhinos as mighty as Sudan roaming the great African wilderness.

 Visiting the Northern Whites at Ol Pejeta